Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Abstract

 \section{Abstract}

-A recent paper describes a framework for studying the computational complexity of graph problems on monotone classes, that is those omitting a set of graphs as a subgraph.
-If the problems lie in the framework, and many do, then the computational complexity can be described for all monotone classes defined by a finite set of omitted subgraphs.
-Typically, for some of these classes, some of the problems will be hard and the others will be easy, thus a dichotomy is specified.
+In recent work by Johnson et al. (2022), a framework was described for the study of graph problems over classes specified by omitting each of a finite set of graphs as subgraphs.
+If a problem falls into the framework then its computational complexity can be described for all such graph classes, giving a dichotomy between those classes for which the problem is hard and those for which it is easy.
+Usually, hard is NP-complete and easy is in P, though some examples are given where hard is quadratic and easy is almost linear.

+In this article, we consider several variants of the homomorphism problem in relation to this framework.
 It is known that certain homomorphism problems, e.g. {\sc $C_5$-Colouring}, do not sit in the framework.
-By contrast, we show that the more general problem of {\sc Graph Homomorphism} does sit in the framework.
+By contrast, we show that the more general problem of {\sc Graph Homomorphism} does sit in the framework, with hard cases NP-complete and easy cases in P.

+We go on to consider several locally constrained variants of the homomorphism problem, namely the locally bijective, surjective and injective variants.
+Like {\sc $C_5$-Colouring}, none of these is in the framework.
+However, where a bounded-degree restrictions are considered, we prove that each of these problems is in our framework, with hard cases NP-complete and easy cases in P.

-The original framework had examples where hard versus easy were NP-complete versus P, or at least quadratic versus almost linear.
-We give the first example of a problem in the framework such that hardness is in the polynomial hierarchy above NP.
-Considering a variant of the colouring game as studied by Bodlaender, {\sc Sequential $3$-Colouring Construction}, we show that with the restriction of bounded alternation, the list version of this problem is contained in the framework.
+Next, we give the first example of a problem in the framework such that hardness is in the polynomial hierarchy above NP.
+This comes from a list colouring game, realised through first-order logic as quantified constraints.
+We show that with the additional restriction of bounded alternation, the problem is contained in the framework.
 The hard cases are $\Pi_{2k}^\mathrm{P}$-complete and the easy cases are in P.

-The cases in P comprise those classes for which the pathwidth is bounded.
-Bodlaender explains that {\sc Sequential $3$-Colouring Construction Game} is in P on classes with bounded vertex separation number, which coincides with bounded pathwidth on unordered graphs.
-However, these graphs are ordered with a playing order for the two players, which corresponds to a prefix pattern in a quantified formula.
-We prove that {\sc Sequential $3$-Colouring Construction Game} is Pspace-complete on some class of bounded pathwidth, using a celebrated result of Atserias and Oliva.

-We consider several locally constrained variants of the homomorphism problem, namely the locally bijective, surjective and injective variants.
-Like {\sc $C_5$-Colouring}, none of these is in the framework.
-However, when we consider the bounded-degree restrictions, we prove that each of these problems is in our framework.
+Finally, we go on to consider an aforementioned problem from our framework, complete for the second level of the polynomial hierarchy, under the omission in the input of not just a graph, but rather a graph $H$ annotated with the types for each vertex: existential or universal.
+This natural formulation gives finer control over the structure that we forbid in the input sentences, which we realise through the annotated graphs.
+We address especially the case where $|V(H)|$ has size $3$.